Japan eyes government support for military aircraft exports

 The plane, which could be outfitted for firefighting or as a kind of amphibious hospital, costs an estimated $110 million per unit.

-An official at India’s Defense Ministry who asked not to be named confirmed that India has shown an interest in buying the US-2 but said no decision had been made.
+An official at India’s Defence Ministry who asked not to be named confirmed that India has shown an interest in buying the US-2 but said no decision had been made.

 “Our policymakers are yet to take a decision as they are still assessing how far it would be relevant to Indian conditions,” the official said.